KShebek/cbe504/main.typ

 Chemisorption involves the formation of a bond between the adsorbate and the surface and involves a change in the electronic structure of the adsorbate.
 In contrast, physisorption is largely due to electrostatic and van der Waals interactions without a significant change in the electronic structure of the adsorbate.
 Chemisorption is typically a much stronger interaction than physisorption but both are incredibly important.
-In both cases, the activation energy for the adsorption process is typically negligible, although there are exceptions (e.g. when the adsorption process involves a concurrent spin state change).
 Additionally, it is possible for a molecule to dissociate upon adsorption to form two separate adsorbate.
 This does not need to be a diatomic molecule.
 For instance, #ce("CH4") can dissociatively adsorb to form #ce("CH3^∙") and #ce("H^∙").